Skip to main content

 Com este patch, você poderá jogar Clock Tower:Rewind em português (PT-BR)!
 Clique aqui para acessar um documento (PDF) que ensina passo-a-passo como aplicar o patch no jogo e também como acessar a versão correta na hora de jogar!
 Lembrando que isto é apenas um patch!
 Isto é, você precisará ter o jogo na Steam para poder aplicar a tradução.
 Mas por favor, não redistribuam o patch, tampouco o arqu…

-• The inclusion of extras like motion comics, interviews with the original director, and a new animated intro adds significant value for fans of the series.
+• The inclusion of extras like motion comics, interviews with the game's creator, and a music player adds significant value for fans of the series.

 • gameplay

-The gameplay of "Clock Tower: Rewind" is a blend of point-and-click adventure and survival horror, featuring exploration, puzzle-solving, and evasion of the Scissorman.
-While the game offers a nostalgic experience with high replayability and some modern enhancements like a rewind feature, it suffers from outdated mechanics, a steep learning curve for newcomers, and occasional slowdowns that can disrupt immersion.
-Overall, while it retains charm and influence, many players feel it lacks significant updates to meet contemporary gaming standards.
+The gameplay of "Clock Tower: Rewind" is a blend of point-and-click adventure and survival horror, featuring exploration, puzzle-solving, and evasion mechanics that evoke nostalgia for classic titles.
+While the game offers high replayability and some modern enhancements like a rewind feature, many players find the controls clunky, the pacing slow, and the trial-and-error elements frustrating.
+Overall, the gameplay is seen as outdated, with a steep learning curve for newcomers, but it retains a certain charm for fans of the original.

-• “Clock Tower: Rewind is a hybrid of a sidescroller and point-and-click game, with the meat of the gameplay being focused on exploring the mansion, solving puzzles, and occasionally evading the murderous Scissor Man.”
+• “Clock Tower Rewind is a hybrid of a sidescroller and point-and-click game, with the core gameplay focused on exploring the mansion, solving puzzles, and occasionally evading the murderous Scissorman.”

 • “That said, the gameplay is unquestionably outdated -- the game will allow you to get in no-win scenarios, and you essentially have to start over.”